himanshu1698/USF_QnA/README.md

-# USF QnA with AI
+# USF QnA with Langchain RAG and LLMs
 ## Project Overview
 Welcome everyone, This project uses Large Language Models to answer user queries regarding USF.
 Ask questions about registration, whom to contact for approvals and much more!